-The Paycheck Fairness Act (PFA) was reintroduced in the House and Senate in March as H.R.
+The Paycheck Fairness Act (PA) was reintroduced in the House and Senate in March 2015 as H.R.
 1619 (DeLauro, D-CT) and S.862 (Mikulski, D-MD).
-As of March 4, 2016, the House bill has 193 cosponsors − 192 Democrats and one Republican, and the Senate bill has 44 cosponsors − 43 Democrats and one Independent, who caucuses with the Democrats.
+By the end of the 1st Session, the House bill had 193 cosponsors − 192 Democrats and one Republican, and the Senate bill had 44 cosponsors − 43 Democrats and one Independent, who caucuses with the Democrats.
 No additional members became cosponsors during the 2nd Session.

 Provisions of the Paycheck Fairness Act

 1. The Paycheck Fairness Act will update the definition of a work “establishment.”

 The PFA will broaden the law’s definition of “establishment” by stating that wage comparisons may be made between employees who perform substantially equal jobs at any of the employer’s places of business that are located in the same county or political subdivision.
 This change is needed because many businesses today operate out of multiple offices in the same area.

 2. The Paycheck Fairness Act will clarify the “factor other than sex” defense.

 The PFA provides that a “factor other than sex” defense must be based on a bona fide, job-related factor such as education, training, or experience that is consistent with business necessity.
 In addition, it specifies that a factor will not qualify as an affirmative defense if the employee can demonstrate that the employer refuses to adopt an existing alternative business practice that would serve the same business purpose without producing a pay differential.
 This definition is modeled on the business necessity standard used by courts in Title VII employment discrimination cases.

 3. The Paycheck Fairness Act will strengthen the remedies available under the EPA, which will help deter future violations.